PatelPratik39/TinyURL/README.md

 Custom Analytics Service:
 Data Aggregation & Visualization: Optional service for tracking how many times URLs are accessed, which can be stored in a time-series database like AWS Timestream or visualized using AWS QuickSight or Grafana.
 Version Control:
-# Git:
-Version Control System: For managing the source code.
-GitHub or GitLab: For hosting the code repository.

 This tech stack will provide a comprehensive and scalable solution for building, deploying, and managing the URL Shortener App.
 Each component has been chosen to ensure the application is robust, scalable, and maintainable.